luc-github/MySafeFob/docs/UI-SPECS.md

 ```

 Reused for: TOTP/password delete (§2.5/2.8), keystore-import overwrite
+(§2.16).
+Built as one shared LVGL modal in `ui_widgets.*` (ADR-017; the
-(§2.16). `option-dialog.h` (already vendored in FreeInkUI) is the natural
+FreeInkUI `option-dialog.h` originally named here no longer exists in the
-fit.
+app).
 Default focus on `Cancel` — a destructive action must never be the
 path of least resistance through Left/Right+Home alone.

 ### 2.19 Full-screen text entry (shared pattern, not a top-level screen)